nagi/.dotfiles/APPLICATIONS.md

 ### tmux

-The tmux plugins should be installed already, as `.tmux` is symlinked to `.dotfiles`.
+The tmux plugins need to be installed with `^j I`.

 To install powerline fonts: `yaourt -S powerline-fonts-git`